seanvelasco/memegraph/README.md

 ## Data

 All memes were retrieved from the top 1000 posts of all time on [Reddit's meme subreddits](https://www.reddit.com/t/memes) using [PRAW](https://praw.readthedocs.io/en/stable/) on the Reddit's API free tier.

+### Notes from the author

+Python is not my primary language and I'm new to machine learning, so I greatly appreciate and welcome constructive feedback!